trebeljahr/trebeljahr.com/_pages/needlestack.md

 That in the end I am better of reading books instead.
 Especially because FS itself is more of an aggregator for insights from good books, letters, articles and other people.
 So I'd rather go straight to the source these days.

 But still, there are a few things I think FS did for me: It enhanced and nurtured a love for reading good non-fiction.
-And helped me to understand how really drilling down to make sure the books that I am reading are worthwhile, is as important as reading a lot.
+And it helped me to understand how really drilling down to make sure the books that I am reading are worthwhile, is as important as reading a lot.
 And Shane Parrish (the creator behind FS) introduced me to Charlie Munger and Waren Buffett.
 Overall I think his best articles are not his articles though - to me the best one is a transcript for ["This is Water"](https://fs.blog/david-foster-wallace-this-is-water/) by David Foster Wallace, and I also love the ["Letter on Finding Your Purpose and Living a Meaningful Life"](https://fs.blog/hunter-s-thompson-to-hume-logan/) by Hunter S. Thompson

-A few more noteworthy blogs to go through are (ordered by how much I read them):
+A few more noteworthy blogs to go through (ordered by how much I read them):
 1. [Derek Sievers](https://sive.rs/)
 1. [Kalzumeus](https://www.kalzumeus.com/)
 1. [Slatestarcodex](https://slatestarcodex.com/)